j0code/j0code/README.md

 I also know some C and Ruby from school.
 Don't expect me to be good tho.

 I code since the age of about 11.
-I go to a German school, 12th grade.
+I go to a German university, currently studying for B.Sc.
+Informatics)

 <!--- 🔭 I’m currently working on demon.js (Discord Bot) and other random stuff.
 - 😄 Pronouns: any